 Creating the perfect garden around your home begins to make a flower bed.
 You must know simple steps on how to make a flower bed to decorate your lawn.
 When it’s done, enjoy the new look in your home!
-First comes the building, then come to the options.
+First comes the building, then come the options.
 Even though planning and preparation can seem overwhelming, you’ll soon be enjoying the fruits of your labor in a beautiful, flower-filled garden.

 It is not necessary to remove the turf before planting flowers unless your garden is already bare.
 After marking your flower bed with spray paint or white flour, there are two basic ways to remove grass around it.

-Set Your Plan in Motion
+Set Your Plan In Motion

 Mark points along the curves of the proposed beds on graph paper based on a plan you’ve drawn on graph paper.
 Mark the edge of the bed with marking paint, then connect the dots.

-Get Rid of Existing Grass
+Get Rid Of Existing Grass

 Grass can be dug up by diggers hard at work.
 Trim the turf from the center of the planned bed, then wedge your shovel (or hoe) under the edges of the grass to remove it.
 Lift the sod to remove it.
 You can plant immediately after removing the grass.